topasmc/topas-docs/parameters/physics/modular.rst

     d:Ph/Default/ForRegion/MyRegion/CutForPositron = 0.05 mm
     d:Ph/Default/ForRegion/MyRegion/CutForProton = 0.05 mm

+Note: ``CutForAllParticles`` does not have effect on physics regions.
+The cuts in physics regions should be specifically assigned to each particle.
+On the contrary, a cut of 0.05 mm will be assigned for the particles without specified cuts in the named region.

 Cuts do not affect all processes, but only those listed below:

 * Energy thresholds for gamma are used in Bremsstrahlung